keenbytes/octo-linter/docs/configuration.md

 octo-linter requires a configuration file that defines compliance rules.
 This section explains how to create one in more detail.

-## Default configuration
-If no configuration file is provided when running octo-linter, the default configuration will be used.
-This includes all available rules and can be found [here](https://github.com/keenbytes/octo-linter/blob/main/pkg/linter/dotgithub.yml).

 ## Initialize configuration file
 Use `init` command that will create a sample configuration file named `dotgithub.yml` in current directory.
 Use `-d` to write it in another place.